futpix/caravans-in-australia/content/review/951-Retreat-Caravans-Whitsunday-220C.md

   ogtitle: "Should I buy Whitsunday  220C by Retreat Caravans?"
   ogdescription: "The Retreat Caravans Whitsunday  220C is classed as Unknown Type, and sleeps 2 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Retreat Caravans"]
-tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""